Q: What is this policy?

-  A: Prior results from any company or government, including our vendor, cannot be accepted.
+A: Prior results from any company or government, including Castle Branch, cannot be accepted.
 The reason is because not all CBCs are created equally, both in terms of the quality/reliability of the vendor as well as the scope of the search itself.
 As an institution, we have established the standards of our criminal background check, and we need to ensure that every student across the institution is evaluated in a consistent manner and cannot entrust that responsibility to multiple third-party vendors.

 Q: Does this policy apply to all Chicago School campuses?

 A: Yes.
 All degree seeking students must complete this requirement.
 Students in the graduate certificate in ABA program must complete the CBC requirement due to practicum placement.

 A: Students will be provided information from the school about how to complete this simple (5 min) online procedure through an identified third party vendor.

 Q: What should I do if I encounter any technical difficulties in completing the online form or feel that I have been overcharged?